latenitelive/meson-docs/src/faq.md

 - Token will be distributed on decentralized infrastructure, so everyone can literally own it and trade it.
 - We believe blockchain is such powerful that we can have the chance to build the world's biggest marketplace.
 It's crazy but it is just like any other unbridled achievement ^^

-## What is the difference in the current testing period?

-All the Testnet Tokens will be mapped to 1% of the MainNet Tokens.
-According to Token, there will be 100,000,000 initial Meson Tokens, of which there will be 1,000,000 Tokens are used as the exchange of TestNet Tokens.

-Your MainNet Tokens = (Your TestNet Tokens / All TestNet Tokens) * (1% * All MainNet Tokens) = (Your TestNet Tokens / All TestNet Tokens) * 1,000,000

->For example, let's assume there will be total 160,000,000 TestNet Tokens at last, and you have 2,000,000 TestNet Tokens that time, then you will get (2,000,000 / 160,000,000) * 1,000,000 = 12,500 MainNet Tokens.

 ## How many TestNet Tokens will be distributed?

 It is determined by the date when Meson will close the TestNet and launch into the MainNet.
 As a result, it is uncertain yet.